Landeck-Zams railway station

-Landeck-Zams railway station (formerly named Landeck) is a railway station on the Arlberg railway between Innsbruck and Bludenz in Tyrol, Austria.
+Landeck-Zams railway station, formerly Landeck, is a railway station in the city of Landeck, in the Austrian state of Tyrol.
+It is located on the Arlberg railway between Innsbruck and Bludenz.
 It is frequented by more than 2000 travellers a day, whereby a majority of them are commuters that are working or studying in Innsbruck.

 Operation

 Beside its function as an important commuter station, Landeck-Zams also serves as an important station for the operations flow on the Arlberg line, since the ramp section of Europe's most difficult mountain railway (max.
 26 ‰ on the east- and 31 ‰ on the west-ramp) starts in Landeck.
 Therefore, banking engines are often coupled (or decoupled) to heavy freight- or passenger trains.
 Even the Orient Express takes a short stop in Landeck for this reason.

 Because of the single track design of the mountain section of the line, a closing between Bludenz and Landeck (sometimes Ötztal) can be necessary in exceptional cases (maintenance works or natural disasters).
 Passenger transport is then adopted by a rail replacement service.
 For this reason the station forecourt of Landeck is laid out for offering parking space to enough coaches if necessary.